sheredom/hashmap.h/README.md

 (bring in zeroes).
 On some hardware you could probably optimize the shift in assembler by using byte-swap instructions.

-## Ownership
+## Code Ownership

 This code was almost entirely written by the awesome [Pete Warden](https://twitter.com/petewarden), based on a now defunct [blog post](https://web.archive.org/web/20160329102146/http://elliottback.com/wp/hashmap-implementation-in-c/) by Elliott Back.
 The author has applied the following further changes:

-- Merged the .c / .h to create a single header (meaning easier integrations in build systems).
+- Merged the .c / .h to create a single header (meaning easier integrations with external projects).
 - Used an explicitly public domain license for the code - the [unlicense](https://unlicense.org/).
 - Changed the API to take string slices (pointer & length) instead of null